Tech-Tavern/tech-tavern-board-express/README.md

    cp .env.sample .env
    ```

-   The values in `.env.sample` will work out-of-the-box for local development.
-For security, consider rotating these credentials or using stronger passwords before sharing or deploying.
+   The values in `.env.sample` will work out of the box for local development.
+For security, consider rotating these credentials before sharing or deploying.

 ## Development (iterating on API)